tsackton/taelgar/Cosmology/Gods/Embodied Gods/Thark.md

 ---
-headerVersion: 2023.11.20
+headerVersion: 2023.11.25
-tags: [deity, status/unknown]
+tags: [deity, status/needswork]
-affiliations: [orcs]
 ---
-# Thank
+# Thark

 Thark, the God of War Without End, created by the union of [[Umidzka]] and [[G’Zab]], gave rise to the [[Orcs]], and through his compulsion drives them to violence for the sake of violence.